riboflavin/test-framer-sync/compare/readai-vs-zoomai.md

 Read.ai works best for teams using multiple meeting platforms who need advanced analytics and a searchable knowledge base.
 Organizations with distributed teams will benefit from its cross-platform support and in-person meeting capabilities, despite paying a premium for these features.

 Zoom AI is the logical choice for teams already invested in Zoom who need basic meeting summaries without additional costs.
 Small businesses with simple needs and budget constraints will appreciate its seamless integration, though they'll have to accept its limitations for non-Zoom meetings and lack of workflow automation.

+## Read.ai vs Zoom AI: What do users say?

+Read.ai receives mixed reviews from users.
+Many appreciate its comprehensive feature set that goes beyond basic transcription, offering engagement scores, speaker balance metrics, and "smart" summaries that capture questions and topics.
+Users value its support for 16+ languages, real-time translation, and workflow integrations with Slack, Notion, and Confluence.
+The iOS app for capturing in-person meetings is also praised.
+However, complaints focus on the limited free tier (only 5 meetings monthly), a potentially cluttered UI with a learning curve, privacy concerns when joining others' meetings, and relatively high pricing for full functionality, especially at the Enterprise level.

+Zoom AI Companion, being built directly into Zoom, offers seamless integration that requires minimal setup for existing Zoom users.
+Reviews highlight its ease of use, instant meeting summaries with action items, and cost-effectiveness (included with paid Zoom accounts).
+The main limitations noted are its restriction to the Zoom platform only, unavailability for free Zoom users, less mature features compared to dedicated meeting tools, and basic integration with Zoom Chat.
+Unlike Read.ai, it cannot capture in-person meetings and offers fewer third-party integrations.

+For more information, check out [Jamie AI's detailed review of Zoom AI Companion](https://www.meetjamie.ai/blog/zoom-ai-companion-review), [Reddit discussions about Zoom AI](https://www.reddit.com/r/Zoom/comments/1g29cog/using_zooms_ai_companion_to_record_and_summarize/), [user reviews of Read.ai on Trustpilot](https://www.trustpilot.com/review/read.ai), and [Microsoft AppSource ratings for Read AI](https://appsource.microsoft.com/en-us/product/office/WA200003896?tab=Reviews).

+## FAQs
+• Would Read.ai work for in-person meetings?
+What about Zoom AI?
+Read.ai would work for in-person meetings as it has an iOS app that captures in-person/offline meetings with one tap.
+Zoom AI, on the other hand, only works for virtual Zoom calls and cannot independently capture in-person audio.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Read.ai does not require meeting bots – it records virtual meetings via cloud or extension, and offline audio via mobile app.
+The information doesn't specifically state whether Zoom AI requires a meeting bot.

+• What do users say about the quality of transcriptions?
+The provided context doesn't contain specific user feedback about the quality of transcriptions for either Read.ai or Zoom AI.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.